eddie-an/Wordle-clone/README.md

 This application is a clone of Wordle using HTML, CSS, and JavaScript.

 Demo is shown [here](https://youtu.be/RwV05SrBHHI).
+Here is the website link.
+Play around with it: [Website Link](https://wordle-clone-eddie.netlify.app/)

 <strike> The application reads a dictionary of words from this endpoint: `https://api.masoudkf.com/v1/wordle`.
 The endpoint requires an API key